Ungjin

-Ungjin, also known as Gomanaru (Hangul: 고마나루, literally "bear port") is a former city on the Korean Peninsula.
+Ungjin, also known as Komanaru (Hangul: 고마나루, literally "bear port") is a former city on the Korean Peninsula.
 It was located in modern-day Gongju, South Chungcheong province, South Korea.
-It was the capital of Baekje from AD 475 to 538, during a period when Baekje was under threat from Goguryeo, the previous capital of Wiryeseong (modern-day Seoul) having been overrun.
+It was the capital of Paekche from AD 475 to 538, during a period when Paekche was under threat from Goguryeo, the previous capital of Wiryeseong (modern-day Seoul) having been overrun.
 In 538, King Seong moved the capital to Sabi (in modern-day Buyeo County).
 Ungjin is now known as Gongju.

-Notable historical places of Ungjin Baekje are Gongsan Fortress and Tomb of King Muryeong.
+Notable historical places of Ungjin Paekche are Gongsan Fortress and Tomb of King Muryeong.

 History

-In 475, Baekje had an attack by Gogureyo army led by King Jangsu, and then Wiryeseong, the first capital of Baekje, was destroyed.
-Baekje's new king, Munju, moved its capital to Ungjin.
+In 475, Paekche had an attack by Gogureyo army led by King Jangsu, and then Wiryeseong, the first capital of Paekche, was destroyed.
+Paekche's new king, Munju, moved its capital to Ungjin.

 During the reign of King Muryeong, kingdom recovered its political stability, and diplomacy ties with Liang dynasty of China and Japan.
-Baekje brought Chinese culture, and introduced it to Silla, Gaya, and Japan.
+Paekche brought Chinese culture, and introduced it to Silla, Gaya, and Japan.

 Ungjin maintained its position until transfer of the capital in 538 by King Seong.
 Ungjin period regarded as a time of restored its national power and stability for revival.